 CR12-55/12-64 RF-4C Phantom EdA pouring on the power.

-CR12-55/12-64 RF-4C Phantom departing for its home base at Torrejon de Ardoz.
+Torrejon de Ardoz.
 By 2002, it would become one of the preserved RF-4Cs at Torrejon.

 The Bardenas Reales is a semiarid nature reserve.
 In fact, Europe's largest desert, known as the 'Bad Lands,' covers an area of 42,500 hectares.
-It is an excellent destination for its Flora and Fauna, offering a unique experience of travelling on sand-compacted tracks through a highly weathered landscape.
+It is an excellent destination for its

 With its exceptional Biological importance and highest levels of environmental protection, the last thing you might imagine is a firing and bombing range at its centre.